KohinaTheCat/U-Impactify/doc/sprint4/sprint4.md

 ### Blockers / Spikes

-> Time

-- Everyone's availability is different
-  - hard to find time to collectively discuss important parts of our project

 > Other Course Load

 - Finals coming up in addition to other course load, so members may not be able to allocate as much time on the project

+> Laziness

+- Everyone is tired of a long semester and may not be willing to work as much

 ### **Participants **